 Every hire needs to be aware of the organization’s rules, regulations, and expectations set by the employer, including possible disciplinary measures that may preclude termination.
 By providing them with a written set of policies, employers are securing effective communication that leaves no space for misunderstandings from day one.

 These rules should be consistently applied.
 Expectations and rules are the same for everyone, at all times.
 Employees must also acknowledge that they have received a copy of the rules and regulations document by providing their signature to be kept in their personnel file.
-In case they refuse to sign this acknowledgment or refuse to sign any disciplinary warning at any time, employers are advised to file a note of it and have a secondary witness sign the document to acknowledge the refusal.
+In case they refuse to sign this acknowledgement or refuse to sign any disciplinary warning at any time, employers are advised to file a note of it and have a secondary witness sign the document to acknowledge the refusal.

 The specifics of the state legislation may refer to numerous aspects of the unemployment system.
 For instance, some states have set a minimum duration of employment as a criterion for eligibility to receive unemployment benefits.
 In some states, the minimum to be fulfilled is related only to a certain amount of compensation to be earned.
 It is the employer’s responsibility to understand these regulations and observe them at all times by promptly filing all the hiring and separation documentation.
 Under the UI Integrity Law, the employer must respond timely to the state workforce agency’s requests and must submit complete and accurate information regarding the reason for separation so that the State may determine the separation causes and issue a determination as to whether a former employee is entitled to unemployment benefits.